 - SSL is terminated at the Cloudflare edge server.
 Then it is encrypted again, and sent back to your servers all encrypted.
 You would need an SSL certificate installed directly on your server for this option.
 You can also use a self-signed certificate for this option.

-- Same as SSL Full, but you must have a certificate that is signedby a CA (Certificate Authority), such as GlobalSign.
+- Same as SSL Full, but you must have a trusted certificate that is signed by a valid Certificate Authority (such as GlobalSign or DigiCert).

 - Custom SSL (Business/Enterprise ONLY)